AddisonDouglas/AddisonDouglas/README.md

 Software Engineer
 -----------------

-I have been coding since I was 16 and I am extremely passionate about the field.
 Currently, I am pursuing my bachelor's degree in computer science and software engineering from the University of Washington Bothell.

 * 🌍  I'm based in The Greater Seattle Area
 * 🖥️  See my portfolio at [https://addisondouglas.net/](http://https://addisondouglas.net/)